aridavidson001/Jump-rope-calculator/README.md

 # Jump Rope Freestyle Score Calculator

 A useful program for calculating the score of a jump rope routine under the IJRU Rulebook.
 Includes minimum and maximum scores with presentation as a whole, and each part(Entertainment, Execution, Musicality, Creativity, and Variety).
 Input the levels of the skills in your routine, and get back a comprehensive analysis of how your routine will score.
-Scoring calculations taken from [IJRU Rulebook 4.0.0](https://rules.ijru.sport/technical-manual/calculations/freestyle/single-rope)
+Scoring calculations taken from [IJRU Technical Manual 4.0.0](https://rules.ijru.sport/technical-manual/calculations/freestyle/single-rope)

 Developed by Ari Davidson

 ## Determining the Level of a Trick
+Rules and examples taken from [IJRU Judging Manual 4.0.0](https://rules.ijru.sport/judging-manual/freestyle/single-rope/difficulty)
 ### Gymnastics and Power
 > | Level | Gymnastics | Power |
 > | ----- | -------- | -------- |